ilujade/Le_Basculement/README-en.md

 Against my arm, I felt Ben's arm tensing and his fists tightening.
 Then, with the utmost discretion, I nudged him to encourage him to keep calm.
 He probably felt it because he did not explode with anger.
 He spoke on the other hand with the jaw very tense.
 And a very authoritative tone.

 During his discussion with his staff, I approached the bay window to observe the ship.
 Suddenly, I noticed white spots moving around the openings.
 I asked for binoculars.
 An officer hastened to give me some.
 I took them and observed these white spots.
 What I saw upset me!
-I could not believe it ...
+I couldn't believe it ...
 It was Stormtroopers calling for help!
 Stormtroopers who saw that the troops only focused on the tanks! that their lives were neglected in favor of the material!
 I lowered my binoculars.
 I turned around and ran to Ben.
 \- Ben!
 All Stormtroopers are not evacuated yet!
 General Hux, who was facing Ben, turned around, raising his eyebrows.
 \- Your Highness, know that these are the orders! he told me with an ironic smile.
 We must start by evacuating the tanks.